meilisearch/documentation/guides/advanced_guides/search_parameters.md

 `attributesToRetrieve=<Attribute>,<Attribute>,...`

+The default value is all the attributes in the [displayedAttributes](/guides/advanced_guides/settings.md#displayed-attributes) list present in the [settings](/guides/advanced_guides/settings.md) (which by default contains all the attributes found in every document).

 - `<Attribute>` (Optional, string, Defaults to `*`)

   Comma-separated list of attributes whose fields will be present in the returned documents.

 #### Example